Your LLM Agent's Tool Calls Are Uncompensated Transactions

 ○ Skipped: check_balance (idempotent, no side effect)

-Compare that to the alternative: a Slack alert that says ⚠️ Manual intervention needed: charge_card, then twenty minutes of an engineer checking Stripe, cross-referencing CloudWatch timestamps, and manually confirming whether the refund actually went through.
-The structured summary turns a twenty-minute fire drill into a five-second triage.
+Without it, the same incident is a Slack ping that just says ⚠️ Manual intervention needed: charge_card.
+Then an engineer spends twenty minutes bouncing between Stripe and the logs to find out whether the refund actually went through.
+The structured summary turns that into about five seconds of triage.

 ✗ Failed: charge_card → refund attempt failed